Review criteria

 If an open source or free variant of the programming language exists, feel free to encourage the submitting author to consider making their software compatible with the open source/free variant.

-Where can I host the repository?
+Where can the repository be hosted?

 Repositories must be hosted at a location that allows outside users to freely open issues and propose code changes, such as GitHub, GitLab, Bitbucket, etc. Submissions will not be accepted if the repository is hosted at a location where accounts must be manually approved (or paid for), regardless of if this approval is done by the owners of the repository or some other entity.